jfrog/project-examples/gitlab-examples/gitlab-pipline/README.md

 ## Running the pipeline
 By default GitLab pipelines are triggered whenever a change is commited to the project repo.
-However, you can manually trigger the pipeline by going to: CI/CD->Pipelines and press the "Run pipeline" button. to view the pipeline execution logs navigate to: CI/CD->Jobs, and click the required job execution line.
+However, you can manually trigger the pipeline by going to: CI/CD->Pipelines and press the "Run pipeline" button.
+To view the pipeline execution logs navigate to: CI/CD->Jobs, and click the required job execution line.